ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 information about an Attester.
-Such trust might come by the Relying Party trusting the Verifier (or its public key) directly, or might come by trusting an entity (e.g., a Certificate Authority) that is in the Verifier's certificate chain.
+Such trust might come by the Relying Party trusting the Verifier (or its public key) directly, or might come by trusting an entity (e.g., a Certificate Authority) that is in the Verifier's certificate path.
 Such trust is expressed by storing one or more "trust anchors" in a secure location known as a trust anchor store.